Find and fix writing mistakes instantly

 Determiner Dilemmas: Read This Before You Write Another Word

 In elementary school, your teacher seems all-knowing as she teaches you the basics of grammar.
-You feel secure in her knowledge, though perhaps a bit bored, as you learn the fundamentals of the English language.
+You feel secure in her knowledge, though perhaps a bit bored as you learn the fundamentals of the English language.
 It isn’t until college that you begin to see the cracks in the foundation and learn that the fundamentals differ from one textbook to another.
-Even words seem to have different meanings, you find, when you borrow your roommate’s dictionary.
-Is this a new Mandela Effect?
-Was your teacher wrong?

-Probably not.
-And definitely not.
 That’s because there’s no such thing as absolute English.
-Most linguists agree on most of the rules of grammar, however, so while students may take different paths, we ultimately arrive in the same place.
+Most linguists agree, however, on most of the rules of grammar.
+So while students may take different paths, we ultimately arrive in the same place.

-For example, get your hands on a reference grammar (fun fact: books that teach grammar are called grammars) and try answering the question what is a determiner in grammar?
+For example, get your hands on a reference grammar (fun fact: books that teach grammar are called “grammars”) and try answering the question: what is a determiner in grammar?
 When you flip to the index, you might find a listing that points the way.
-It’s just as likely, though, that you won’t find anything at all between the entries for dependent clause and Dewey decimal system.
+It’s just as likely, though, that you won’t find anything at all between the entries for dependent clauses and Dewey decimal system.

-If you learned a language with a grammar that skips this entry, you’re probably wondering: What are determiners?
+If you learned a language with a grammar that skipped this entry, you’re probably wondering: what are determiners?
 Do I need to know them?
 The good news is you already know them, though by a different name.

-No matter what you call them, they can be at the root of some tricky usage dilemmas.
+No matter what you call them, a determiner can be at the root of some tricky usage dilemmas.
 That’s why we created this guide and included their alternate names and distinctions.
 Keep reading for determiner examples, definitions, and their alter-egos.